 7. Portmeirion

 This outrageously pretty and unusual village is well worth the trek through Snowdonia National Park.
 Colourful to the point of almost being otherworldly, you could think you were in rural Italy.
-Which was exactly the aim of designer Sir Clough Williams-Ellis, who oversaw the development of this elegant spot in the surpruisingly recent years of the 1920s onwards.
+Which was exactly the aim of designer Sir Clough Williams-Ellis, who oversaw the development of this elegant spot in the surprisingly recent years of the 1920s onwards.

 8. Tenby

 Could this be the prettiest coastal town in Wales?
 With its multicoloured patchwork of houses, pretty harbour and giant sandy beaches, it has to be right up there.
 Ancient walls, wildflowers and cobbled streets are all part of the charm of the place, which has a wonderfully crazy history too.
 It’s no wonder famous writer Roald Dahl held the place with such affection after happy family holidays here.
-The Pembrokeshire Coastal Park is also nearby, to add a wilder, more secluded beauty to the mix.
+The Pembrokeshire Coast National Park is also nearby, to add a wilder, more secluded beauty to the mix.

 9. Caernarfon Town and Castle